The Top 100 Foods High In Polyphenols

 63. Peach (59 mg per 100g)

-The peach (Prunus persica) is a stone fruit with a juicy flesh and soft, smooth surrounding skin.
+The peach (Prunus persica) is a stone fruit with a juicy flesh and soft, smooth skin.

-Alongside a reasonable dose of vitamin C, peaches also provide flavanols and phenolic acids (78).
+Alongside a reasonable dose of vitamin C, peaches also provide polyphenols in the form of flavanols and phenolic acids (78).

 64. Pure Blood Orange Juice (56 mg per 100g)

-Blood oranges are particularly high in a compound named hesperidin, which is believed to be behind many of the benefits of citrus fruit.
+Blood oranges are particularly high in a compound named hesperidin, believed to be a major contributor to the benefits of citrus fruit.

 65. Cumin (55 mg per 100g)

-Regarding the spice’s health properties, it is rich in various minerals—especially iron, and it contains a large amount of kaempferol, a flavonol also present in cruciferous vegetables (80).
+Regarding the spice’s health properties, it is rich in various minerals, especially iron.
+It also contains a large amount of kaempferol, a flavonol present in cruciferous vegetables (80).

 66. Pure Grapefruit Juice (53 mg per 100g)